 - Any convictions which led to more than 3 years in jail

 - Once you enter the Schengen Area, you can move freely between the participating countries without going through any passport controls

 - However, in some circumstances, countries require visitors to declare their entry to the relevant authorities.

 What if you plan to stay for longer than 90 days?

 When you apply for a visa you may be asked about your criminal history.
 Each country has slightly different rules although they are all in the Schengen Area.
-Travelers have to apply for a visa from the country which they are entering (in most cases).
+Travellers have to apply for a visa from the country in which they are entering (in most cases).

 Some countries ask visa applicants to list all past convictions, even those which have been pardoned.
 Other nations will not request so much information.

-At the moment, Canadian can travel to Europe without a visa or any form of travel authorization.
-However, this will change in 2021 with the implementation of ETIAS (which Canadians will need to apply for before going to any country in the Schengen Area).
+At the moment, Canadians can travel to Europe without a visa or any form of travel authorization.
+However, this will change in 2022 with the implementation of ETIAS (which Canadians will need to apply for before going to any country in the Schengen Area).

 The online application form has not yet been finalized but it is very likely to contain questions about criminal history.
 ETIAS is a visa-waiver (similar to the Canadian eTA) and it is being introduced to strengthen the security of the region following a string of high-profile terrorist attacks.
 However, even after ETIAS is introduced, minor convictions are unlikely to cause complications.